From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 \subsection{Metric uncertainty relations: existence}

 In this section, we prove the existence of families of unitary transformations satisfying strong uncertainty relations.
 The proof proceeds by showing that choosing random unitaries according to the Haar measure defines a metric uncertainty relation with positive probability.
-The techniques used are quite standard and date back to Milman's proof of Dvoretzky's theorem \cite{Mil71, FLM77}.
+The techniques used are quite standard and date back to Milman's proof of Dvoretzky's theorem \cite{Mil71,FLM77}.
 In fact, using the connection to embeddings of $\ell_2$ into $\ell_1(\ell_2)$ presented in the previous section, this existential theorem can be viewed as a strengthening of Dvoretzky's theorem for the $\ell_1(\ell_2)$ norm \cite{MS86}.
-It should be noted that our proof is simpler and gives better parameters than earlier results on uncertainty relations verified by random unitaries \cite{HLSW04}.
 Explicit constructions of uncertainty relations are presented in the next section.